agnusmaximus/cyclades/README.md

 Here we additionally allocate enough memory to hold the model `x` and furthermore randomly initialize its values.

-It is convenient to define a dot product operation which computes the dot product between a row specified by `SimpleLSDatapoint` and the model.
+For this problem, it is also convenient to define a dot product operation which computes the dot product between a row specified by `SimpleLSDatapoint` and the raw model.

 ```c++
 double dot(SimpleLSDatapoint *a_i, std::vector<double> &x) {